 - The amount you can apply for depends upon the other aid you have received or will receive for the current academic year.
 Please check with the Financial Aid Office to make sure the amount you wish to borrow is within acceptable limits.

 - Please borrow conservatively.
 College is expensive, but there may be alternatives to borrowing additional funds to meet your expenses.
-Make sure you are only borrowing private funding if it is absolutely necessary.

 Private scholarships are a source of free money that can be found from a variety of resources.
 Companies, foundations, public organizations and other membership groups are the most common sources for private scholarships.
 You may use search websites specific to this purpose such as: